-Learn with NALA offers learning at level 1, level 2, level 3 and level 4 of the National minor awards available at level 2 and 14 minor awards available at level 3.
+Learn with NALA offers learning at level 1, level 2, level 3 and level 4 of the National Framework of Qualifications.
+It offers certification at level 2 and level 3.
+There are 12 minor awards available at level 2 and 14 minor awards available at level 3.